MakeAndDevelop/firebase-appversion/README.md

 ***Preferably include this as github secret***

-The project number of the firebase app distribution project where your app is located THis can be found on the https://console.firebase.google.com/project/{YOUR_PROJECT_NAME}/settings/general
+The project number of the firebase app distribution project where your app is located This can be found on the https://console.firebase.google.com/project/{YOUR_PROJECT_NAME}/settings/general

 ### appId : string

 ***Preferably include this as github secret***

 The id of the firebase app distribution you want to retrieve the latest version from.
-THis can be found on the https://console.firebase.google.com/project/{YOUR_PROJECT_NAME}/settings/general
+This can be found on the https://console.firebase.google.com/project/{YOUR_PROJECT_NAME}/settings/general

 ## Outputs